L E A R N E N G L I S H W I T H I R W P

 IRWP focuses on equipping students to function with increased confidence and independence, handle emergency and medical situations, manage their finance, and other practical living skills.
 Curriculum and study for the U.S. Citizenship Exam is also provided where needed by students.

 New Student Guidelines

-If you are referring a student to our program, please do your best to cover the following information with them first.
+If you are referring a student to our program, please make sure they are aware of the wait time, and do your best to cover the following information with them first.
 It is important that potential students be ready to make these commitments to do well in our program.